mst-crew-dev/react-weather-app/README.md

 ### Icons

 #### - For Weather condition
-APIXU Api provides own icons for weather condition states, but ones are presented in PNG format and have small resolution.
+APIXU Api provide own icons for weather condition states, but ones are presented in PNG format and have small resolution.
 So [Weather Themed Icons Font](http://erikflowers.github.io/weather-icons/) was used and mapped with APIXU icon's codes.

 #### - For Actions